 In the 1990s, before HIPAA was signed into law, there were no specific security standards for protecting health information across the healthcare industry.
-As many processes became digital, so did the need to protect health care information and technology.
+As many processes became digital, so did the need to protect healthcare information and technology.

-The HIPAA Privacy rule outlines and defines PHI requirements, and the Security Rule outlines requirements to protect Electronic Protected Health Information (EPHI).
+The HIPAA Privacy Rule defines PHI requirements, and the Security Rule outlines requirements to protect Electronic Protected Health Information (EPHI).
 Furthermore, the HIPAA security requirements mandated security standards to protect and access EPHI that is created, received, maintained, and transmitted.
 Focused on cybersecurity, the Security Rule utilizes a risk management focus and requires an organization to evaluate the likelihood and impact of potential security risks to electronic information systems and implement security measures to protect them.
 Additionally, the security rule is an administrative safeguard that is scalable to any organization’s size in the healthcare industry and can be explicitly scoped to an organization’s needs and function.